monte-language/monte/docs/source/semantics.rst

 .. note::
     This scoping rule is often called "lexical scoping" and should be familiar to users of other lexically-scoped languages.

-.. _no_stale_stack_frames:

-Monte has a rule known as :dfn:`no stale stack frames`.
-Inherited from E, the rule is simple to state: *No Monte expression shall require a scope to be dismissed by any expression other than itself.* It requires that every expression bookend its own scope introduction and dismissals.

 .. index:: name, noun, slot, binding